ubicomplab/rPPG-Toolbox/README.md

 * Step3 :[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * Step4 :Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

+## Extending The Toolbox To Multitasking (BigSmall)

+We implement [BigSmall](https://girishvn.github.io/BigSmall/) as an example to show how this toolbox may be extended to support physiological multitasking.
+If you use this functionality please cite the following publication:
+* Narayanswamy, G., Liu, Y., Yang, Y., Ma, C., Liu, X., McDuff, D., Patel, S. "BigSmall: Efficient Multi-Task Learning For Physiological Measurements" https://arxiv.org/abs/2303.11573

+The BigSmall model is trained and evaluated (in this toolbox) using the AU label subset of the BP4D+ dataset (as described in the original BigSmall publication).
+To train and evaluate this multi-task model use the following:

+*
+*
+*